 - Highly contagious: cats hospitalised for more than 12 hr with an infected cat or from the same household had more than 90% chance to be infected (Hurley et al, 2004) - Droplet.
-Mainly URT, but potentially any excretion - No true aerosolisation, but possible airborne spread <1m - Cat-cat contact - o Fomites: especially hands, but including clothing, equipment - Premises surfaces: floors, benches, cages - Possibly also on cat's fur grooming, excretion
+Mainly URT, but potentially any excretion - No true aerosolisation, but possible airborne spread <1m - Cat-cat contact - Fomites: especially hands, but including clothing, equipment - Premises surfaces: floors, benches, cages - Possibly also on cat's fur grooming, excretion

-Clinical Signs
+• Clinical Signs

 - o Fever

 - o Anorexia

 - o Limping

-- Oral ulcers
+- o Oral ulcers

-- Upper respiratory signs
+- o Upper respiratory signs

-- o Lower respiratory signs going from tachypnoea to dyspnoea
+- \circ $\;$ Lower respiratory signs going from tachypnoea to dyspnoea

-- Oedema of face and limbs
+- $\circ \quad \text{Oedema of face and limbs}$

-- o Ulcerative pododermatitis
+- Ulcerative pododermatitis

 - o Icterus

-- Bleeding tendencies with melena, petechiations
+- o Bleeding tendencies with melena, petechiations

 - o Sudden death

 - Mortality rate: Case fatality of 40%, ranging from 25 to 70% depending on strain and population described.
 The mortality rate tends to be higher in older cats (>1 yr old) than kittens (< 6 month old) with respective rates of about 60% and 15% (Hurley et al, 2004).